solita/solita.github.com/README.md

 ## Understanding how the deploy works

-There are no workflows in this repo for it - Github builtin Jekyll based workflows as part of the Github Pages support.
+There are no workflows in this repo for the deploy - Github has builtin Jekyll based workflows as part of the Github Pages support.
 You can learn more about it at https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll or in the Actions run logs that show which actions are being invoked (to see eg Jekyll and Ruby versions involved).